vmware-tanzu/velero-plugin-for-microsoft-azure/README.md

     AZURE_TENANT_ID=`az account list --query '[?isDefault].tenantId' -o tsv`
     ```

-2. Create a service principal.
+2. Create a service principal with secet-based authentication.

     If you'll be using Velero to backup multiple clusters with multiple blob containers, it may be desirable to create a unique username per cluster rather than the default `velero`.